GonzagaRobotics/Guides/Leadership/README.md

 ### GSBA Funds
 Heed the following warning:

 **GSBA does not share your values or the club's.
 They do not share your work ethic.
 They do not have your technical knowledge.
-They do not share your sense of urgency, your deadlines, or your level of commitment to this club.
+They do not share your sense of urgency, your deadlines, or your commitment to this club.
 Never assume they'll show initiative, especially with regards to club funding.**

 That being said,

 GSBA will give up to $3,000 to clubs, subject to several restrictions.
 - no more than 50% of this can be spent on travel
--
+- funds can't be used to purchase items such as direct gifts, gift cards, etc. (not typical, but sometimes we want to have a prize for a club competition)
+- food/catering has additional restrictions and catering generally must be through Sodexo

 This list may be incomplete or out of date.
 Always refer to the most recent GSBA funding guidelines before making decisions.
 I'm not aware of where these can be found online, but a paper copies can be found in the CSI office (Hemmingson 304).

 To obtain some of these funds from GSBA, submit a **funding** request.
 GSBA policy is to automatically deny purchase requests submitted from SEAS clubs.
 This is because purchase requests are intended for clubs to use money that GSBA *stores* for them to buy items, rather than request funding.
 As a SEAS club, SEAS holds on to our money, not GSBA (see the [SEAS Funds](#seas-funds) section of this document for more information).
 This information is not included on the current GSBA funding guidelines document.
 Funding requests are (supposed to be) deliberated on Mondays at 5:30PM in a private meeting.
 If a funding request exceeds $2,100, this is instead deliberated by the GSBA Senate, which meets publically.
 GSBA has estimated a 2-3 week response time for funding requests under $2,100, and about a month or more for requests in excess of $2,100. **It's strongly recommended to stay under $2,100 for funding requests.** If it's necessary to exceed this, consider going to the public GSBA senate meetings to determine whether the request has been deliberated on and justify our request.